Saqib198/My-Store/README.md

 # MY STORE

-This project is a Flutter application developed as part of an interview process.
+This project is a Flutter application developed.
 The goal of the project is to create a mobile application that retrieves data from a dummy JSON API and displays it in a user-friendly interface.

 Features Display a list of products fetched from a dummy JSON API.
 Allow users to view product details.
 Implement product categories with search functionality.